tldr-pages/tldr/pages/common/perl.md

 # perl

-> The Perl 5 language interpreter 'CLI'
+> The Perl 5 language interpreter 'CLI'.

 - Parse and execute a file: